Kakabhadra

+Dating and identity

-According to the chronicle, Manit Vallibhotama (มานิต วัลลิโภดม) dated the enthronement of Kakabhadra’s successor, Kalavarnadisharaja, to 641 CE.
-From this calculation, Kakabhadra’s reign is estimated to have commenced around 569 CE, as the text attributes to him a rule of 72 years over Takkasila.
-Because this period coincides with that associated with Siddhijaya Brahmadeva, some scholars have argued that Kakabhadra and Siddhijaya may in fact represent the same monarch.
-Nevertheless, the accounts provide sufficient grounds for distinguishing them as separate figures.
+The dates rest on a back-calculation.
+Manit Vallibhotama placed the enthronement of Kalavarnadisharaja in 641 CE, and since the Northern Chronicle credits Kakabhadra with a rule of 72 years over Takkasila, his reign is taken to have begun about 569.

+That span overlaps the period associated with Siddhijaya Brahmadeva, and some scholars have argued that the two are the same monarch.
+Others hold that the accounts differ enough to keep them apart.
 (Note: See Siddhijaya Brahmadeva for the interpretation.)

+Reign

-Kakabhadra’s reign unfolded during a period of recurrent conflict between Tou Yuan, situated to the northeast, and Chenla in the Tonlé Sap Basin.
-By 647, however, Tou Yuan is recorded as a vassal of Dvaravati Kamalanka and, in the following year, was reorganized as the Lavo Kingdom under the authority of Kakabhadra’s elder son, Kalavarnadisharaja.
-Although there is no evidence that Dvaravati directly intervened in these hostilities, but the conflict between Chenla and Dvaravati is preserved in the Bhavavarman II Inscription (K.1150), also known as the Inscription of Wat Kud Tae, dating 6th century, the text which is in Sanskrit with Pallava script, says that during the Chenla's northwest expansion, the minister who was the deputy governor of Shrestapura engaged in the wars against Sambuka, which has been identified with modern Nakhon Pathom.
-Japanese scholar Hoshino has suggested that several polities within the Menam and Mekong Basins may have been drawn into the wider conflicts, which possibly extended into the wars between Lavo and Haripuñjaya in the early 10th century.
+Kakabhadra's reign fell during recurrent conflict between Tou Yuan, to the south-east, and Chenla in the Tonlé Sap basin.
+By 647 Tou Yuan is recorded as a vassal of Dvaravati, and in the following year it was reorganised as the Lavo Kingdom under Kalavarnadisharaja.

+No evidence shows Dvaravati intervening directly in those hostilities, but conflict between Chenla and Dvaravati is recorded epigraphically.
+The Bhavavarman II inscription (K. 1150), also known as the Wat Kud Tae inscription and dated to the 6th century, is in Sanskrit in Pallava script; it states that during Chenla's north-westward expansion the deputy governor of Jyesthapura — Muang Phai (เมืองไผ่) in the present Aranyaprathet district — fought wars against Sambuka, which has been identified with modern Nakhon Pathom.
+Tatsuo Hoshino has suggested that several polities of the Menam and Mekong basins may have been drawn into the wider conflict, and that it may have carried on into the wars between Lavo and Haripuñjaya in the early 10th century.